We Explain How Much a Resume Writing Service Costs & Why

-- What to look for in a resume writer
+- What qualities should I look for in a resume writer?

-In the resume writing industry, there tends to be a close correlation between price and quality.
+In the resume writing industry, there is a close correlation between price and quality.

 If you work with an experienced resume writer who graduated from a top university, you can expect their fees to be in the range that other professional service providers would charge.

-An in-depth, personalized writing process should include a phone call and one-on-one communication with your writer.
+For best results, look for an in-depth, personalized writing process that includes a phone consultation and one-on-one communication with your writer.

-She goes on to say, "I reviewed quite a few 'expert' resumes in recent days -- resumes that people paid money they cannot afford to throw away right now…. [they were delivered with] typos, grammatical errors, filled with cliches."
+"I reviewed quite a few 'expert' resumes in recent days -- resumes that people paid money they cannot afford to throw away right now…. [they were delivered with] typos, grammatical errors, filled with cliches," she said.

-To help ensure the process goes smoothy, be sure to investigate the company you choose to work with.
+To avoid disappointment, be sure to thoroughly investigate the company you choose to work with.

 You know how much time goes into preparing a resume.

-It's simply not a two-hour process – and you probably wouldn’t want to work with a writer who turns it into one.
+It's simply not a quick process – and we wouldn’t recommend working with a writer who turns it into one.

-To be effective, the resume writing process process needs to be high-touch, which takes time.
+By nature, resume writing needs to be high-touch to be effective, which takes time.

-Remember that value-add in working with a resume writer is not only their writing ability but also their ability to ask the right questions.
+Keep in mind that the value-add of working with a resume writer is not only their writing ability but also their ability to ask the right questions.

-How much you spend on your resume comes down to how much you value quality as well as your budget.
+How much you spend on your resume will depend on how much you value quality and your budget.

 We'll argue that it's worth spending about 1-2% of your annual salary on a quality resume.